RTG 1666: Transformation of Global Agri-Food Systems

 The ramifications for industry structure, competitiveness, and social welfare will be far-reaching but are not yet well understood.
 GlobalFood combines excellent research on these issues with an innovative training program for doctoral and postdoctoral researchers.
 The RTG is funded by the German Research Foundation (DFG).

 Göttingen, 28-29 April 2017

-The Third GlobalFood Symposium will be held on 28-29 April 2017 in Göttingen (Germany).
-The aim of this Symposium is to discuss new research findings and policy challenges related to the global agri-food system transformation.
-The two-day event will feature plenary sessions, contributed paper sessions, and posters.
-Confirmed speakers include Jenny Aker (USA), Kym Anderson (Australia), Jill McCluskey (USA), Marie Ruel (USA), Tom Reardon (USA), Jo Swinnen (Belgium), and Maximo Torero (USA).
+The Third GlobalFood Symposium was held on 28-29 April 2017 in Göttingen (Germany).
+The aim of this Symposium was to discuss new research findings and policy challenges related to the global agri-food system transformation.
+The two-day event featured plenary sessions, contributed paper sessions, and posters.
+Confirmed speakers included Jenny Aker (USA), Kym Anderson (Australia), Alan de Brauw (USA), Miet Maertens (Belgium), Jill McCluskey (USA), Tom Reardon (USA), Jo Swinnen (Belgium), Maximo Torero (USA), and many more.